MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ## How backlogs and boards display nested items

-For TFS 2018 and earlier versions, the Kanban board only shows the last node with nested items of a same-category hierarchy.
+For Azure DevOps 2018 and earlier versions, the Kanban board only shows the last node with nested items of a same-category hierarchy.
 For all versions, sprint backlogs and taskboards only show the last node in a same-category hierarchy, called the leaf node.

 ::: moniker range="tfs-2018"

 > [!NOTE]
-> For TFS 2018.2 and later versions, Kanban boards display all work items of nested same-category work items.
+> For Azure DevOps 2018.2 and later versions, Kanban boards display all work items of nested same-category work items.

 ::: moniker-end